 A debtor's assets in bankruptcy include property received by bequest, devise or inheritance.
 Please review section 541 of the bankruptcy code before making any decisions.
 If you are inheriting the house and there is equity, you need to analyze how that equity is treated if you file for...Read more »

 My wife and I had a will completed in 2003.
 We would like redo.
 Due to pandemic circumstances we were considering completing on line.
 If we were to complete on line today.
 Would the will be (in force) as of its filing on today?

 755 ILCS 5/4-3 of the Illinois Probate Act states that every will shall be in writing, signed by the testator and attested (witnessed) by 2 or more witnesses.
 Preparing something online only does not comply.

 My father in law passed away (in IL) over thirty days ago.
 In the original will it stated his home was to be sold and split among the heirs.
 A couple months prior to his passing he stated he wanted my husband to have the home, which my husband agreed to (it is not paid off).
 My husbands name was...
 Read more »

 If your Great Aunt died with a will - meaning she died testate - then a copy of the will is on file with the clerk of the court.
 You should go to the probate clerk and ask to see a copy of the file or the will.
-This will allow you to read the will for yourself and determine if the "paper" is an...Read more »
+This will allow you to read the will for yourself and determine if the "paper"...Read more »

 A judge may ethically enter any order that the judge deems appropriate under the circumstances and matters presented to that judge.
 From the way you phrased your question, it sounds like the judge abused his or her discretion under the circumstances.
 When a judge orders you to file an appearance,...Read more »